Good-Ghosting/goodghosting-protocol-v1/README.md

 For the current contract version we have whitelisted players with help of merkle root verification on-chain, so the joinGame method takes in player index and merkle proofs hence check the instructions [here](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/test/GoodGhosting.test.js#L8) before the next step.

 To run the unit tests use either
-`truffle test -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become"` or
+`truffle test`
+or
 `npm run test`

 To run test coverage: `npm run coverage` or `truffle run coverage`

+Note: If by some reason, like using truffle debugger, you need to execute a local ganache instance (instead of using the default one spined up by `truffle test`, you'll need to start ganache with the default mnemonic used for whitelisting purposes.
+In order to do that, start your `ganache-cli` as: `ganache-cli -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become"`.
+Now, just change your `truffle-config.js` to have a `development` network, and truffle will use your `ganache-cli` instance).

 ## Test with Mainnet fork
 ### Setup